Main walk 17.6km (10.9 miles)

 The most obvious option in East Grinstead is the large Caffe Nero in the historic High Street, which is open until 6pm Monday to Saturday and 5pm on Sunday.
 Around the corner in London Road, the rather smaller Costa Coffee is open till 7pm Monday to Saturday and 5.30pm Sunday.

 Another nice option is CJ’s Cafe Bar just before Caffe Nero, which is open until late in the evening Monday to Saturday, though only till 7pm on Sunday.
 It has a roof terrace with a fine view of the churchyard.
+Just before it on the left is the Old Bank Cafe, open to 5pm daily.
 Pub choices include the Dorset Arms opposite CJs, and the Crown nearby.

 Closer to the station is Bluebells (01342 458 491) www.bluebellscafe.co.uk on the corner of Railway Approach, which has a pleasant ambience and good selection of cakes and is open till 5pm daily.